TheMonk2121/ai-dev-tasks/400_context-priority-guide.md

 ## **AI File Analysis Strategy** When Cursor AI restarts or needs to rehydrate context, it follows a **structured reading strategy** designed to maximize efficiency while maintaining comprehensive understanding

-### **Primary Go-To Files (Read First - 2-3 minutes)**1.**`100_cursor-memory-context.md`**-**CRITICAL**-**Primary memory scaffold**for instant project state
+### **Primary Go-To Files (Read First - 2-3 minutes)**

+1. **`400_project-overview.md`** - **CRITICAL**
+   - **Primary entry point** for project understanding and workflow
+   - Provides 5-minute overview of the entire system
+   - Essential for understanding "what this project is and how to use it"

+2. **`100_cursor-memory-context.md`** - **CRITICAL**
+   - **Primary memory scaffold** for instant project state
    - Provides current development focus, recent completions, system architecture
-- **NEW**: Contains complete documentation inventory and context-specific guidance
    - Takes 30 seconds to read, provides 80% of needed context
    - Essential for understanding "what's happening right now"

+3. **`000_backlog.md`** - **CRITICAL**
-2.**`000_backlog.md`**-**CRITICAL**- Shows current priorities and active development items
+   - Shows current priorities and active development items
    - Reveals development roadmap and blocking dependencies
    - Essential for understanding project direction and next steps
    - Helps identify what's urgent vs. what can wait

+4. **`400_system-overview.md`** - **CRITICAL**
-3.**`400_system-overview.md`**-**CRITICAL**- Provides technical architecture and "system-of-systems" context
+   - Provides technical architecture and "system-of-systems" context
    - Shows how all components work together
    - Essential for understanding the broader technical landscape
    - Helps with implementation decisions and system integration

-4.**`400_development-roadmap.md`**-**CRITICAL**- Provides comprehensive development timeline and strategic planning

-- Shows current sprint, next 3 sprints, and quarterly goals
-- Essential for understanding project milestones and progress tracking
-- Helps with strategic planning and resource allocation

 ### **📋 Crucial Ancillary Files (Read as Needed)**1.**`400_context-priority-guide.md`**-**IMPORTANT**- When understanding file organization and relationships